MohamedMurad/agentic-ai-usecases/README.md

 - Add multi-user session support
 - Deploy as a web service with authentication
-- Improve OCR pipeline for scanned resumes
+- Use OCR pipeline for images
 - Integrate with LinkedIn API for real-time updates
 - Add feedback collection after each session